 Adobe strongly advises against running unsupported and outdated software.
 The serial numbers below should only be used by customers who legitimately purchased CS2 or Acrobat 7 and need to maintain their current use of these products.

-Then find Photoshop CS2 in the table.
+Then check the acceptance box, then pick your language in the list below it to find Photoshop CS2 in your language.
+If Photoshop CS 2 is not there, you can always find the English version at the top of the list.
 Download the Win version and copy the serial number that is shown right next to it.

 Step 3.
 Prepare a virtual station